 - Open-ended questions let you collect detailed information about a customer’s experience and satisfaction levels, details like the how and the why of their sentiments.
 These questions can be used with other kinds of questions, like multiple choice, to gather more information.

 You can mix and match the question types within a survey.
 No matter what types of questions you decide to ask, keep in mind that survey fatigue is real.
 So, keep your customer satisfaction surveys short and concise.
-Ten to 20 questions is ideal, and ask only the questions that you absolutely need answers to and that are relevant to your UGC goal.
+Ten to 20 questions is ideal, and ask only the questions that are relevant to your UGC goal.

 Best practices for designing customer satisfaction surveys for UGC